 Network architectures are evolving.
 Cloud-based and software-defined networking is giving companies the flexibility they need to respond to fast-changing market conditions.
 But flexibility can’t come at the cost of security.
 As companies draw up plans to embed flexible working for the future, security must go hand in hand with global networking strategies.

-If you’d like to hear more about securing your dispersed enterprise, register for our upcoming event ‘Daring to Disrupt: how digital leaders are transforming network infrastructures’ here and claim your free eBook.
+If you’d like to hear more about securing your dispersed enterprise, watch the playbacks for our event ‘Daring to Disrupt: how digital leaders are transforming network infrastructures’ here and claim your free eBook.